overtone/emacs-live/README.md

          M         M M  M M     .dMMM MM        .M MMMMMMMMMMM MMMM MMMMMMMMMMM MMMMMMMMMMMM

-    Energy rushes through your fingertips.
-Sparks fly and you arch your back as your spine takes on the excess surge.
-You open your eyes as if for the first time.
-Colours appear more vibrant than you remember.
-You marvel as a swirl of syntactic and symantic structures intertwine as they project out of the screen with a fractal beauty.
-Meaning unfolds into meaning.
-You feel alive.
+    Energy starts surging through your fingertips.
+Sparks fly, making the shadows grow and flicker ominously around you.
+You arch your back and open your eyes as if for the first time.
+The text appears more vibrant and colourful than you remember.
+Your fingers dance on the keyboard commanding the cursor with a joyful precision and control.

-         "Power of the horse, full force!"
-                      The Space Stallions.
+    You lean back and marvel as a shimmering swirl of syntactic and symantic structures project out of the screen and intertwine with a fractal beauty.
+You watch as meaning recursively unfolds into deeper meaning live in front of your eyes.
+M-x start-hacking.

 # Emacs Live

 An opinionated set of defaults for getting started with Emacs with a specific focus on live coding with Overtone.
 However, it also happens to be a jolly good generic Clojure hacking config.

+         "Power of the horse, full force!"
+                      The Space Stallions.

 ### Prerequisites